lillijo/xai-evaluation-master-thesis/NOTESPAPERS.md

 - therefore PRCA ignores high variance directions if model responds invariant or negatively to these variations
 - DRSA: relevant and _disentangled_ e.g low spatial overlap

 ## Inducing Causal Structure for Interpretable Neural Networks

 - learning from data while inducing a deterministic program/bayesian network (=SCM)
 - by aligning neural model with causal model
-- *interchange intervention training* IIT
+- _interchange intervention training_ IIT
 - model has counterfactual behavior of causal model
 - "[...causal... ] insights have the potential to make up for gaps in available data, or more generally to provide useful inductive biases"
 - interchange interventions: swapping of internal states created for different inputs
-- seems kinda ridiculous to try and enforcea causal structure for a NN
+- seems kinda ridiculous to try and enforce a causal structure for a NN

 ## Neural Network Attributions: A Causal Perspective

 - nn is viewed as SCM, computing causal effect from that -this approach induces a setting where input neurons are not causally related to each other, but can be jointly caused by a latent confounder
 - We note that our work is different from a related subfield of structure learning, where the goal is to discern the causal structure in given data.
 The objective of our work is to identify the causal influence of an input on a learned function’s (neural network’s) output
-- non-identifiability of “source of error”: *"It is impossible to distinguish whether an erroneous heatmap is an artifact of the attribution method or a consequence of poor representations learnt by the network"*
+- non-identifiability of “source of error”: _"It is impossible to distinguish whether an erroneous heatmap is an artifact of the attribution method or a consequence of poor representations learnt by the network"_
 - do not explicitly attempt to find the causal direction
 - for Recurrent Neural Networks: need to "time unfold" them
 - compute interventional expectations (changing other inputs while keeping one fixed)